jsenko/jpct-maven-plugin/README.md

 Property | Description | Default value
 --- | --- | ---
 jenkinsUrl | Url of the Jenkins instance on which the jobs will be executed.
-This property is saved per job name so it does not have to be specified again. | null jenkinsUser, jenkinsToken | In case the Jenkins instance requires authentication | null jobName | This is an unique job identifier.
+This property is saved per job name so it does not have to be specified again. | `<ciManagement>` tag from pom.xml is used if possible jenkinsUser, jenkinsToken | In case the Jenkins instance requires authentication | null jobName | This is an unique job identifier.
 Name of the jenkins job. | current branch name goals | Maven goals and options to be executed. | `test`